-Students in grades K-3 who are enrolled on the audited register as of October 31, 2020 by racial subgroup: Asian, Black, Hispanic or Latinx, Native American, Native Hawaiian/Pacific Islander and White.
+The first set of values reflect students in grades K-3 who are enrolled on the audited register as of October 31, 2021, by racial/ethnic subgroup: Asian, Black, Hispanic or Latinx, Native American, Native Hawaiian/Pacific Islander, and White.
+Following NYSED reporting guidelines, any student identified as ethnically Hispanic is included only in the Hispanic category, regardless of which racial groups the student is in.
+Any non-Hispanic student who is identified in more than one category counts as Multiracial and is not included in the individual categories.

-Students in grades 9-12 who are enrolled on the audited register as of October 31, 2020 by gender: Male and Female.
-Gender is recorded on student enrollment paperwork.
+The next set of values reflect students in grades K-3 who are enrolled on the audited register as of October 31, 2021, by gender: Female, Male, and Neither Female nor Male.
+Gender is recorded on student enrollment paperwork and can be changed on request.